viviandotdev/ObsidianVault/30 Notes/You can buy more happiness for another person than for yourself.md

 ---
 source:: [[happiness]]
-## You can buy more happiness for another person than for yourself

 **Why people have kids**

 You can often bring more happiness to others than to yourself through spending.